subhanjandas/subhanjandas/README.md

 - **Big Data and Cloud Projects**: ![Azure](https://img.shields.io/badge/-Azure-000?&logo=Azure&logoColor=F90) ![AWS](https://img.shields.io/badge/-AWS-000?&logo=Amazon-AWS&logoColor=F90) ![Docker](https://img.shields.io/badge/-Docker-000?&logo=Docker) ![Hadoop](https://img.shields.io/badge/-Hadoop-000?&logo=Hadoop&logoColor=F90) ![GCP](https://img.shields.io/badge/-Scala-000?&logo=Scala&logoColor=F90)
-  - [Data Analysis for Digital Music Store using SQL](https://github.com/subhanjandas/Digital-Music-Store---Data-Analysis-using-SQL) - <br> Data Analysis project to help Chinook Digital Music Store to help how they can optimize their business opportunities and to help answering business related questions.</br>
+  - [Data Analysis for Digital Music Store using SQL](https://github.com/subhanjandas/Digital-Music-Store---Data-Analysis-using-SQL) - <br> Data Analysis project to help Chinook Digital Music Store to help how they can optimize their business opportunities and to help answering business related questions.
   - [Nothing Private](https://github.com/gautamkrishnar/nothing-private) - This project is a proof of concept that any website can identify and track       you, even if you are using private browsing or incognito mode in your web browser.
 It has around 1000K+ users and 1.8K+ stars.
 It got discussed in     many privacy forums and conferences worldwide.
 Various privacy-focused browser vendors were able to implement fixes to prevent fingerprinting due       to this project.
 It also made lots of people aware of the bad effects of browser fingerprinting.

 - **Data Analysis using Excel**: ![Excel](https://img.shields.io/badge/-Excel-000?&logo=Excel&logoColor=F90) ![SPSS](https://img.shields.io/badge/-SPSS-000?&logo=SPSS)